 Ultimate Offbeat Guide to San Francisco

-San Francisco has long been considered a safe haven for outsiders of all sorts, so it should be no surprise that when it comes to offbeat attractions, the Golden Gate City is hard to beat.
-In fact, there’s so much weird stuff to do in San Francisco that it can be a little daunting wondering just where to begin your adventures into the odd.
-This Ultimate Offbeat Guide to San Francisco will have you navigating the stranger side of the city like an old pro.
+San Francisco has long been considered a safe haven for outsiders of all sorts—so it shouldn’t be a surprise that when it comes to anomalous attractions, the Golden Gate City is hard to beat.
+In fact, there’s so much weird stuff to do in San Francisco that it can be a little daunting.
+Wondering where to begin your adventures into the odd?
+This guide to San Francisco will have you navigating the stranger side of the city like a pro.

-Tip: Book your tickets online and show up early enough to choose good seats.
-The closer to the middle you sit, the trippier your experience will be.
+Tip: Make sure you book your tickets online beforehand and show up early enough to choose good seats.
+The closer to the middle you sit, the trippier your experience will be …

 USA Hostel’s San Francisco location is constantly ranked as one of the best in the country, and for good reason.
 Just a ten minuteten-minute walk to Union Square, it makes a great base for your offbeat adventures.
 They also offer lots of in-house perks like karaoke, pool tournaments, and even pub crawls!